-The Homeless Garden Project is an urban farm and garden that provides job training, transitional employment, and support services to people who are homeless.
+The Homeless Garden Project is an organic urban farm that provides job training, transitional employment, and support services to people who are homeless.
 With an emphasis on creating a thriving and inclusive community, as well as growing the local food system, the project provides people with the tools they need to build a home in the world.

 The Homeless Garden Project also supports the broader Santa Cruz community with a Community Supported Agriculture program (CSA), and an education and volunteer program that blends formal, experiential, and service-learning.

 The Big Idea: